 Wrapping things up

-Let’s recap everything we’ve been discussing here.
-First of all, what is repurposing content?
-It basically means presenting your content in other ways to reach new audiences.
-There are many ways to repurpose your live videos, but some of the most effective ones include:
+Repurposing allows you to present your content in new ways to reach new audiences.
+There are many ways to repurpose your live videos, but some of the most effective are:

 - Videos into live streams